WSG23/yosai_intel_dashboard_fresh/docs/architecture.md

 See [React Component Architecture](react_component_architecture.md) for an overview of the front-end structure.

+## Folder Structure

+The codebase is organized into a few top-level directories:

+- `core/` – shared framework utilities and base classes
+- `services/` – business logic and integration services
+- `repositories/` – database access layers
+- `plugins/` – optional extensions discovered at runtime

 ## Latest Changes

 - **Unified Validation Package** – Input and file validation are exported from